Unión Obrera Democrática Filipina

-The Unión Obrera Democrática Filipina (UOD or UODF, English: Philippine Democratic Labor Union) was a trade union center in the Philippines.
-The organization was considered as the first-ever modern trade union federation in the country; earlier labor groups had been more of mutual aid societies and guilds.
+The Unión Obrera Democrática Filipina (UOD or UODF, English: Philippine Democratic Labor Union) was a national trade union center in the Philippines.
+The organization was considered as the first-ever modern trade union federation in the history of the country, composed of unions from various labor industries; earlier and prior labor groups had been more of mutual aid societies and guilds.
 The organization had thirty-three affiliated trade unions as of 1902.
 In 1903, the organization counted 150 affiliated unions, with around 20,000 members in the Manila area.
 At its peak, the Union Obrera Democratica had approximately 150,000 members in eight provinces of Luzon.
 Its members were also the very first members of the Philippine Independent Church when it was proclaimed in 1902.

 Founding

+In June 1901, the printers at the then-American-owned newspaper The Manila Times formed an industrial union: the Union de Impresores (UI), which was considered the first labor union in the Philippines.
+Similar unions were soon formed at other printing places in Manila, and on either December 30, 1901 or in January 1902, a conference was held that united them in a single organization.
+The organization was then called the Union de Impresores de Filipinas (UIF, "Printers' Union of the Philippines") which was later renamed to Union de Litografos y Impresores de Filipinas (ULIF).
+Its first president was Hermenegildo Cruz.
+Shortly after, ULIF was later renamed again to Unión Democrática de Litógrafos, Impresores, Encuadernadores y Otros Obreros ("Democratic Union of Lithographers, Printers, Bookbinders and Other Workers") after Cruz and some of its members approached Isabelo de los Reyes to seek advice in forming a workers' movement and cooperative store based on memberships' savings or contributions.

-The Unión Democrática de Litógrafos, Impresores, Encuadernadores y Otros Obrero ("Democratic Union of Lithographers, Printers, Bookbinders and Other Workers"), the first labor union, was initially established in either December 1901 or in January 1902 by Isabelo de los Reyes, after Hermenegildo Cruz approached him to seek advice in forming a workers' movement and cooperative store.
-Soon after its founding, and realizing to include other workers outside the printing business, the members reorganized themselves as a trade union federation and thus, the Unión Obrera Democrática ("Democratic Workers Union") was formally established on February 2, 1902, at a congress of "approximately 140 printers and lithographers" gathered at Variedades Theater in Sampaloc, Manila.
+Soon after its founding, and realizing to include other workers outside the printing business, the members of the then-ULIF, spearheaded by de los Reyes, reorganized themselves as a trade union federation and thus, the Unión Obrera Democrática (UOD, "Democratic Workers Union") was formally established on February 2, 1902, at a congress of "approximately 140 printers and lithographers and representatives from other guilds including those of tobacco workers, carpenters, cooks, tailors, shoeworkers, mariners, and laborers" gathered at Variedades Theater in Sampaloc, Manila.
 Isabelo de los Reyes was elected president of the organization, whilst Hermenegildo Cruz was elected secretary.
 Except for Cruz, all the elected founding officers were "rich manufacturers and employers in Manila."
-The founding congress adopted the principles of two books, Vida e Obras de Carlos Marx ("Life and Works of Karl Marx") by Friedrich Engels, and Between Peasants by Errico Malatesta, as the political foundation of the movement.
+The founding congress adopted the principles of two books, Vida e Obras de Carlos Marx ("Life and Works of Karl Marx") by Friedrich Engels, and Between Peasants by Italian anarchist Errico Malatesta, as the political foundation of the movement.

 According to historian Melinda Tria Kerkvliet, the main goals of the organization were: "to improve working conditions through protective labor legislation; locate work for the unemployed and assist their families; provide free education for workers' children; assist sick members and those in distress; and emancipate workers through saving and related projects."